amansinghbais/amansinghbais/README.md

 # Hi there, I'm Aman Singh Bais! 👋

-I'm an enthusiastic and driven I.T. engineering graduate from the Institute of Engineering and Technology, DAVV, Indore.
-My passion lies in exploring and mastering emerging technologies, and I'm always on the lookout for opportunities to expand my knowledge and expertise.

 I am a Software Developer @Hotwax Commerce, Graduated from IET-DAVV, Indore, currently working on OMS product suite web-apps built over VueJs, Vuex/Pinia, Ionic.

 ## 🚀 About Me